 Conflict detection across all visits

-The system knows that Tech A is assigned to Day 2 of this job.
-If someone tries to schedule Tech A on another job at the same time, the conflict is flagged before it becomes a problem.
+The system knows Tech A is on Day 2 of this job.
+If someone tries to put him on another job in the same window, it flags the conflict before it turns into a wasted trip.

 Checklist continuity between visits